 Products tested and certified in the United States by U.S. regulations to U.S. standards are likely to have to be retested and re-certified to EU requirements as a result of the European Union’s differing approach to the protection of the health and safety of consumers and the environment.
 Where products are not regulated by specific EU technical legislation, they are always subject to the General Product Safety Directive as well as to possible additional national requirements.

 While harmonization of EU legislation can facilitate access to the EU Single Market, manufacturers should be aware that regulations, which are mandatory, and technical standards, which are voluntary, might also function as barriers to trade when U.S. standards differ from those of the European Union, which is often the case.
-For more on how the EU standards and regulatory system functions as a barrier to trade, see page 177 in the National Trade Estimate maintained by the Office of the United States Trade Representative.
+For more on how the EU standards and regulatory system function as a barrier to trade, see page 177 in the National Trade Estimate maintained by the Office of the United States Trade Representative.

 In general, the harmonization of EU standards has greatly simplified technical regulations amongst EU Member States.
 Prior to harmonization, each country in the European Union developed its own standards through its national standards body, leading to differing and conflicting standards, laws, and conformity assessment procedures.
 Thus, it became necessary to create a new, integrated, European system of standardization.
-The new system provided for three EU standards bodies to create standards on a Europe-wide level: the European Committee for Standardization (CEN), the European Committee for Electrotechnical Standardization (CENELEC), and the European Telecommunications Standards Institute (ETSI).
+The new system provided for three EU standards bodies to create standards on a Europe-wide level: The European Committee for Standardization (CEN), the European Committee for Electrotechnical Standardization (CENELEC), and the European Telecommunications Standards Institute (ETSI).

 CEN activities cover a broad range of areas and CENELEC addresses electrotechnical standards, while ETSI specializes in telecommunications.
 CEN and CENELEC’s principal members are Member State national standards bodies.
 ETSI’s membership has a broader range of interested parties.
 These three are the only recognized bodies where a Harmonized European Standard (EN) can be developed.
 When the development of a European Harmonized Standard begins in one of these organizations, development of a national standard must stop.
 Harmonized Standards are standards that support European legislation.
 They have been mandated by the European Commission, have been developed by the European Standards Bodies above, address essential health and safety requirements, and notification of their development has been published in the Official Journal of the European Union.